AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

     ![](../assets/do-not-localize/glass.png) [Click here to learn more](connect.md).

+    Starting Campaign v8.6 release, you have access to the new **Campaign Web user interface**, available through the central Adobe Experience Cloud environment.
+Experience Cloud is Adobe's integrated family of digital marketing applications, products, and services.
+From its intuitive interface, you can quickly access your cloud applications, product features, and services.

+    Learn how to connect to Adobe Experience Cloud, and access Adobe Campaign Web interface [in this page](campaign-ui.md#ac-web-ui).

+    Learn more in the [Adobe Campaign Web user interface documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/campaign-web-home){target="_blank"}.
 1. **Can Campaign v8 be installed on an on-premise or hybrid environment?**

-    For now, Campaign v8 is only available in Managed Cloud Services, fully hosted by Adobe.
+    Campaign v8 is only available in Managed Cloud Services, fully hosted by Adobe.

 1. **How to improve email deliverability?**